 A dormer is a timber or, in the case of our modular loft conversions, a steel structural extension, often hung in tile or slate, which projects vertically from the plane of a sloping roof.
 It usually protrudes from the rear roof slope of a house.
 Dormer loft conversions are a popular option for London homeowners in need of a lot of additional space because they provide a large floor area, and a good head-height is achievable in the majority of the new space.

 With traditional dormer loft conversions, most of the construction work is conducted externally using scaffolding at the front and rear of the house, over the course of around 8-12 weeks.
-However our modular loft conversions are built in a factory and then simply craned into position on top of your home, with a total installation time of 14 days.
+However our modular loft conversions are built in a factory and then simply craned into position on top of your home, with aninstallation time of as little as 14 days.
 Provided that you do not have any existing extensions and you meet your borough's criteria, planning permission is generally not required.

 A mansard is constructed by raising the party walls (the walls shared with neighbouring properties) on either side of your house, and then adding a frame between the two new wall extensions.
 The rear face of a mansard has a shallow slope backwards, which gives a finished head-height that is slightly less than in an equivalent sized dormer.